Spoted21/lyft/README.md

 # Data Dictionary

 ### RideNumber
-Increasing integar denoting ride number
+Increasing integer denoting ride number

 ### Date
 Date of the start of the ride